Real love can stand the test of time.

 - I had nothing better to do that day

-Twenty-four years have come and gone since our wedding day.
+Twenty-nine years have come and gone since our wedding day.
 A lifetime of things have taken place.
 We have lost parents and grandparents.
-We have gained and lost children.
+Children have been gained and lost.
 We have had the for richer, for poorer, in sickness and on health and the for better or for worse talked about in our wedding vows.
-We have lived in apartments and houses and in the city and in the suburbs.
+Apartments and houses have provided us with a home.
+We have lived in the city and in the suburbs.
 We have been so busy we saw each other only a few minutes per day and we have been around each other twenty-four hours per day for years at a time.

-When I think about love, romance and companionship that starts when people are young and lasts way past them being old, I think of Darren’s kind of love.
+When I think about love, romance, and companionship that starts when people are young and lasts way past them being old, I think of Darren’s kind of love.
 Over the years, the two of us have grown and developed.
 The people we were at nineteen and twenty-four are different from the people we were when we married at twenty-three and twenty-eight.
-Now at forty-six and fifty-one we are different from the young kids who got married all those years ago.
+Now at 52 and 57 we are different from the young kids who got married all those years ago.
 However, some things have remained and grown stronger:

 - Mutual respect